Nodocephalosaurus: Classification

 Sullivan (1999) originally considered Nodocephalosaurus to be closely related to Saichania and Tarchia, although this was not based on the result of a phylogenetic analysis but rather the presence of bulbous caputegulae on the skull.
 However, Vickaryous et al. (2004) interpreted it as Ankylosauridae incertae sedis.
 Thompson et al. (2012) found Nodocephalosaurus to be sister taxon to a clade containing Talarurus, Tianzhenosaurus, Tarchia and Saichania, while Arbour & Currie (2015) found it to be sister taxon to Talarurus, a position also recovered by Arbour & Evans (2017), Zheng et al. (2018), and Rivera-Sylva et al. (2018).

+The results of an analysis by Arbour & Currie (2015) are reproduced below.

 Wiersma and Irmis (2018) found Nodocephalosaurus to be within a southern Laramidian clade containing Akainacephalus that is nested within Asian taxa rather than other Laramidian taxa and suggested that this clade was a separate biogeographic dispersal event from Asia independent from the main radiation of Laramidian ankylosaurids.
 A phylogenetic analysis conducted by Wiersma and Irmis (2018) is reproduced below.

-The results of an earlier analysis by Arbour & Currie (2015) are reproduced below.
+Describing a new ankylosaurine ankylosaurid Datai in 2024, Xing et al. recovered Nodocephalosaurus as a sister taxon to Talarurus when Zheng et al. (2018) dataset after the deletion of 14 taxa is used.